-But being a mod not only helps a streamer, the mod gets some sweet perks as well.
+Being a mod not only helps a streamer, the mod gets some sweet perks as well.

-How To Access Mod View on Twitch
+How To Access Mod View On Twitch

 To access Mod View on Twitch, go to Twitch.com/moderator to view a complete list of the channels you mod for and then click the channel that you want to see in mod view.
 If you are already in a stream that you mod for, click the sword icon near bottom of the stream chat.